In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Blurb (paraphrased):

-The Magnifica Evo freshly grinds your coffee beans literally as your coffee is being made, to ensure the freshest espresso and tastiest espresso-based beverages.
+The Magnifica Evo freshly grinds your coffee beans basically as your coffee is being made, to ensure the freshest espresso coffee and tastiest espresso-based beverages.

 Colour Display

-Attractive colour control panel with easy to use soft-touch selections and coloured icons for a range of different one-touch coffee recipes.
+Attractive colour control panel with easy to utilize soft-touch selections and coloured icons for a range of different one-touch coffee recipes.

 LatteCrema System

-The new LatteCreama system, exclusive to DeLonghi, enables one-touch milk-based coffees with long lasting rich milk foam at the best temperature and texture.
+The new LatteCreama system, exclusive to DeLonghi, enables one-touch milk-based coffees with long lasting rich milk foam at the fantastic temperature and texture.

 7 One-touch Recipes